 There are many forms of life on earth with a multitude of features and characteristics.
 Yet, when we look at the microscopic level, every single life on earth is composed of the same basic, structural and functional unit of life – the cell.

-However, the type of cell, chemical composition and its characteristics vary depending on the type of life.
+The types of cells, chemical composition, and their characteristics vary depending on the type of life.
 One of those important characteristics is the cell wall.
 Let us explore more about the cell wall, its types and where it is found.

 What is a Cell Wall?

 A cell wall is defined as the non-living component, covering the outmost layer of a cell.
 Its composition varies according to the organism and is permeable in nature.
 The cell wall separates the interior contents of the cell from the exterior environment.
-It also provides shape, support and protection to the cells.
-However, this cellular component is present exclusively in eukaryotic plants, fungi and few prokaryotic organisms.
+It also provides shape, support, and protection to the cell and its organelles.
+However, this cellular component is present exclusively in eukaryotic plants, fungi, and a few prokaryotic organisms.

 Pictured: A cross-section of a plant cell with the cell wall highlighted